Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Abstract

 \section{Abstract}

-Recent studies have shown that sequence-to-sequence (Seq2Seq) models are limited in solving the compositional generalization (CG) tasks, failing to systematically generalize to unseen compositions of seen components.
-There is mounting evidence that one of the reasons hindering CG is the representation of the encoder uppermost layer is entangled.
-In other words, the syntactic and semantic representations of sequences are twisted inappropriately.
-However, most previous studies mainly concentrate on enhancing semantic information at token-level, rather than composing the syntactic and semantic representations of sequences appropriately as humans do.
-In addition, we consider the representation entanglement problem they found is not comprehensive, and further hypothesize that source keys and values representations passing into different decoder layers are also entangled.
-Staring from this intuition and inspired by humans’ strategies for CG, we propose \textsc{CompoSition} (\textbf{Compo}se \textbf{S}yntactic and Semant\textbf{i}c Representa\textbf{tion}s), an extension to Seq2Seq models to learn to compose representations of different encoder layers dynamically for different tasks, since recent studies reveal that the bottom layers of the Transformer encoder contain more syntactic information and the top ones contain more semantic information.
-Specifically, we introduce a \textit{composed layer} between the encoder and decoder to compose different encoder layers' representations to generate specific keys and values passing into different decoder layers. \textsc{CompoSition} achieves competitive and even \textbf{state-of-the-art} results on two realistic benchmarks, which empirically demonstrates the effectiveness of our proposal.
+Recent studies have shown that sequence-to-sequence (seq2seq) models struggle with compositional generalization (CG), i.e., the ability to systematically generalize to unseen compositions of seen components.
+There is mounting evidence that one of the reasons hindering CG is the representation of the encoder uppermost layer is entangled, i.e., the syntactic and semantic representations of sequences are entangled.
+However, we consider that the previously identified representation entanglement problem is not comprehensive enough.
+Additionally, we hypothesize that the source keys and values representations passing into different decoder layers are also entangled.
+Starting from this intuition, we propose \textsc{CompoSition} (\textbf{Compo}se \textbf{S}yntactic and Semant\textbf{i}c Representa\textbf{tion}s), an extension to seq2seq models which learns to compose representations of different encoder layers dynamically for different tasks, since recent studies reveal that the bottom layers of the Transformer encoder contain more syntactic information and the top ones contain more semantic information.
+Specifically, we introduce a \textit{composed layer} between the encoder and decoder to compose different encoder layers' representations to generate specific keys and values passing into different decoder layers. \textsc{CompoSition} achieves competitive results on two comprehensive and realistic benchmarks, which empirically demonstrates the effectiveness of our proposal.
 Codes are available at~\url{https://github.com/thinkaboutzero/COMPOSITION}.